Salt Lake City Union Pacific Depot: Amtrak

 From 1977 to 1986 the depot served as Salt Lake City's Amtrak station, but was then replaced by the Denver and Rio Grande Western Depot.
-It was served by the California Zephyr, Desert Wind, and Pioneer trains, with the latter two having been discontinued in 1997.
-The California Zephyr runs once daily between Chicago, Illinois and Emeryville, California (in the San Francisco Bay Area).
-The former Desert Wind ran daily from Chicago to Los Angeles) and the former Pioneer ran daily Chicago to Seattle.
+It was served by the Desert Wind, and Pioneer trains, both of which were discontinued in 1997; until its route was reconfigured in 1983, this station served as the Pioneers terminus.
+The Desert Wind ran daily from Chicago to Los Angeles and the Pioneer ran daily Chicago to Seattle.
 In 1999 Amtrak moved to the Salt Lake City Intermodal Hub.